Debt Collection Harassment (FDCPA)

 However, working with a lawyer early in the process is one of the best ways to preserve your sanity, protect your finances, and optimize your outcome.
 Whether you’re legitimately in debt collections and being harassed or you’re unfairly being targeted for a debt you don’t owe, debt collectors are especially good at playing on your fears of financial, reputational, and emotional harm.

-By its very nature, debt collection is an industry that seeks to exploit common vulnerabilities and a general lack of knowledge in order to extract as much profit gain as possible, as quickly as possible.
+By its very nature, debt collection is an industry that seeks to exploit common vulnerabilities and a general lack of knowledge in order to get as much profit as possible, as quickly as possible.
 Don’t underestimate how fast debt collection harassment can snowball through your life.
-Working with an attorney costs you ZERO out of pocket.
-The peace of mind alone is worth it.
-Keep your money where it belongs.
-Make them pay instead.